Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Introduction

 Deterministic systems with a triangular structure are well-understood, see e.g.\ \cite[Section 3]{P10_survey}.
 Here triangular structure means that for a lower triangular invertible matrix $R$, the mapping $\R^{\ell}\ni y\mapsto R f(y)$ grows linearly in $|y|$.
-If $F\equiv 0$, it is well-know that global strong solutions to \eqref{eq:reaction_diffusion_system} (without noise) exist, see e.g.\ \cite[Theorem 3.5]{P10_survey}.
-The core of the proof is a duality argument (see \cite[Theorem 3.4]{P10_survey}) which we do not know how to extend to the stochastic setting.
-The Lotka-Volterra equations and the Brusselator system analyzed in Subsection \ref{ss:Lotka_Volterra}-\ref{ss:brusselator}, are triangular systems.
+If $F\equiv 0$, then global strong solutions to \eqref{eq:reaction_diffusion_system} (without noise) exist, see e.g.\ \cite[Theorem 3.5]{P10_survey}.
+The core of the proof is a duality argument (see \cite[Theorem 3.4]{P10_survey}) which we do not know how to extend to SPDEs with transport noise.
+The Lotka-Volterra equation and the Brusselator system, analyzed in Subsection \ref{ss:Lotka_Volterra}-\ref{ss:brusselator}, are triangular systems.

 Deterministic systems with mass conservation and quadratic nonlinearities with $F\equiv 0$ and mass control, global existence of strong solutions to \eqref{eq:reaction_diffusion_system} (without noise) has been shown in \cite{FMT20} provided $|f(y)|\lesssim 1+|y|^{2+\varepsilon}$ where $\varepsilon>0$ is sufficiently small).
 The proofs are based on an ingenious combination of interpolation inequalities and H\"{o}lder regularity theory for suitable auxiliary functions of $u=(u_i)_{i=1}^{\ell}$.
-At the present stage, the extension of these arguments to the stochastic case is out of reach.
+At the present stage, the extension of these arguments to their stochastic variant with transport noise seems out of reach.